 To access the list simply launch the Notes app and open the wishlist note.
 There you will find a list of apps you have added to the list.
 Tap on an app to open its App Store page.

-So that’s how you can have an app wishlist on iOS 11 without needing a third-party app.
-Here’s hoping Apple brings the wishlist feature of the App Store back with iOS 12.
+So that’s how you can have an app wishlist on iPhone and iPad without needing a third-party app.
+Here’s hoping Apple brings the app wishlist feature of the App Store back with future iOS and iPadOS versions.